plomgrading/plom/django/README.md

 3. Fill out the form and then click submit
 4. Click on "Copy" to copy the generated link
 5. Click on "Log out" to sign out from the admin account
+6. Open a different browser and paste link there
-6. Ctrl + v or right-click->paste onto the address bar
+7. Ctrl + v or right-click->paste onto the address bar
-7. Follow the copied link to the manager password change form and click "Submit" once password entered
+8. Follow the copied link to the manager password change form and click "Submit" once password entered
-8. Once it's done, you should be redirected to a page to tell you to log in
+9. Once it's done, you should be redirected to a page to tell you to log in
-9. Click on "Log in" to log in using "manager-user" name and password you created
+10. Click on "Log in" to log in using "manager-user" name and password you created

 Note:
 If you forgot the manager username you generated in step 3, log in as "super user" and click on "Password Reset Link" to find the manager username.

+## Clear existing database
+This is the command for wiping the existing database:
+`python manage.py flush`

 # For testing (much to do here)